bamlab/dev-standards/project-standards/technical-agility/symfony-test.s.md

 ### Unit Test (~ XX min)

-Unit tests must be use for everything which is registered as a service in `services.yml` or any other `yml` file.
+Unit tests must be used for everything which is registered as a service in `services.yml` or any other `yml` file.

 Given the following service :